Jhevan-Baque/MP4/README.md

 - `id`: Player ID number.
 - `name`: Player's name.
 - `score`: Current score (increments by 10 per correct answer).
-- `active`: Whether the player chose to join the game.
+- `active`: Whether the player chose to join the game or not.
 - `lastAnswer`: Stores the last answer given by the player.
 - Lifeline flags:
   - `used5050`